DhruvSelopal/DhruvSelopal/README.md

 - 👋 Hi, I’m @DhruvSelopal a first year College Student , aspiring to be a great game Dev.
-- 👀 I’m interested in Game Devlopment and Python Devlopment.
+- 👀 I’m interested in Game Devlopment.
 - 🌱 I’m currently learning C++ and unreal
 - 💞️ I’m looking to collaborate on game dev projects and some internship regarding Game dev
 - 📫 How to reach me :